This first appeared in The Havok Journal on March 11, 2015.

 Often we officers debate when we are supposed to be learning how to genuinely develop our imagination, or “Free Think” capability, in lieu of what I see as a missed opportunity.
-I often bring this up over breakfast, or while at a training center, or even during down time at work.
+I often bring this up over breakfast, or while at a training center, or even during downtime at work.
 I have never been given a satisfactory answer on this subject, and more than likely I am told to shut up and color.
 It’s enough to begin asking a fundamental follow-up question: When the hell are we going to start preparing our junior officers to develop their own tactics and strategies?

 Before we get too far along, some background: I was a non-commissioned officer (NCO) for 10 years (the 75th Ranger Regiment and Air Force Pararescue).
 I have helped brief operation orders (OPORDs) and I know what it takes to put together an “Actions On The Objective.”
 When I was a private first class in Ranger School I actually got my first “GO” being a PL for planning in Benning Phase…at a time when there were 20 LTs to assign that leadership position to.
-After all of those years I finally commissioned and because of all of that prior experience as an NCO thought: “Now, finally I’ll get to strategize and war-game.
-Now finally I’ll get to see behind the velvet rope and get to take part in strategy conferences, free-think seminars, Officer Professional Development (OPD’s) where we are given free-reign to make mistakes and take tactical risks and whatever…blah blah blah.”
+After all of those years, I finally commissioned, and because of all of that prior experience as an NCO thought: “Now, finally I’ll get to strategize and war-game.
+Now finally I’ll get to see behind the velvet rope and get to take part in strategy conferences, free-think seminars, Officer Professional Development (OPDs) where we are given free-reign to make mistakes and take tactical risks and whatever…blah blah blah.”
 This never happened.

 I didn’t avoid opportunities, you see, they just never arrived.
 I went through the Infantry Basic Officer Leader Course (IBOLC) with the rest of the guys and asked (continually) to get to do this.
 My roommate, a former Army Intelligence NCO, proposed squad-on-squad tactics training in the woods at Ft.
 Benning to actually accomplish some “free-think” training.
 We had plenty of time, it seemed, and there was a lot of sitting around or “Patrol Base Operations” where we could have been doing this.

 My roommate (he was German so I’ll call him “Heinrich”) thought we should patrol around like on the HBO miniseries Band of Brothers and hunt each other in the woods (the irony that this statement came from a German should not be understated).
-We would have to stay within certain boundaries, and there would be minimal rules, but we could set up our own ambushes, observations posts (OPs), and booby-trap simulators in order to really practice.
+We would have to stay within certain boundaries, and there would be minimal rules, but we could set up our own ambushes, observation posts (OPs), and booby-trap simulators in order to really practice.
 Our cadre got pretty fed up with our hippy bullshit and eventually just stopped listening.
 They had a training calendar to stick to, and there were sector sketches to be made.

-Sector sketches are important, but damn it, so is strategy.
-As a history-type dude I have been reading about strategy conferences for most of my adult life.
+Sector sketches are important but damn it, so is strategy.
+As a history-type dude, I have been reading about strategy conferences for most of my adult life.
 I grew up reading a lot about WWII.
 I loved reading about that war, it held a certain romantic allure to me.
 This was probably because I had never been to Europe and I had never seen Point du Hoc, or Bastogne, or Monte Cassino.
 I was fascinated with the stories about the invasion of France, and specifically what was going on in OB West in the weeks before the invasion because it always has been so thoroughly investigated.

 OB West was the name given to Germany’s military command that was in charge of controlling a large swath of land known as the Western Front in WWII.
 This area ebbed and expanded during the war but at one point was a massive area.
 The generals who worked in OB West were some of the most famous in WWII: Kesselring, Rommel, Model, Rundstedt.
-As I keep reading about the war I seemed to be continually running into how a series of “War Games” were being conducted during the summer of 1944, and how that caused some of the Generals and Colonels to be absent from their command HQ’s at the precise moment that the allies landed.
+As I keep reading about the war I seemed to be continually running into how a series of “War Games” was being conducted during the summer of 1944, and how that caused some of the Generals and Colonels to be absent from their command HQ’s at the precise moment that the allies landed.
 This has been speculated (by Atkinson, whom I’m reading now) to have caused a major problem when the allies landed because the commanders were away from their desks when they were needed there the most.
 In an era of land-lines being blown up by French resistance fighters, being away from your desk was a very big deal.
 I mean, carrier pigeons are only so trustworthy.

 Atkinson and others highlight the frequency of these conferences and what they meant to the overall war strategy of the German army.
 The Generals would look at the Area of Operations and try to figure out where the allies would likely try to invade, make incursions, conduct recon, blow train tracks, etc… As I read about this I catch myself asking: “Where did they “learn” how to do that?
 When did they start cultivating that skill?
 And why have I not done it yet?”